RAW1303/LondonStockApi/README.md

 }
 ```

 This endpoint directly creates a trade on the database.
+For the purpose of this exercise 2 brokers have been setup in the database with ids 1 and 2.
+Other values will fail validation due to no authorised broker with that id.

 ### Create trade (high frequency)
 URL: ./api/trades/highfrequency